chuckrector/svelte-styling-intro/README.md

 git checkout v4
 ```

 In this example, the profile icon styles have all been repaired in a more holistic fashion.
-Meaning, instead of putting everything inside a wrapper, the structure and semaantics of the document are changed in addition to changing the styles.
+Meaning, instead of putting everything inside a wrapper, the structure and semantics of the document are changed in addition to changing the styles.

 The changes in this example are not intended to point out the "correct" way to repair the styles.
 They aim only show an alternative to wrappers.
 Modifications such as these may be much more time-consuming and so the benefits should be weighed against the cost.
 For the quickest and simplest migration, use wrappers.
 Prefer a more holistic solution only when it seems likely that it will have a tangible benefit, such as improved performance, accessibility, or maintainability.